mcany/Ferienakademie2014Client/README.md

-This is the android client repo!
+#Neverrest Android Client

-To build and import the shared library, clone the shared repository.
-Then run "gradle jar" and copy the generated jar from the build/libs folder into the libs folder in the app module.
-Then rebuild the app.
+This is the Neverrest android client developed as part of the Ferienakademie 2014.
+Please note that it does not represent a finished product ready for production, but rather a study on how such a game could look like.
+For the complete concept please refer to https://github.com/Maddoc42/Ferienakademie2014Client/blob/master/nEVERrEST/docu/Concept.docx